hashmapinc/Tempus/README.md

 The default installation doesn't use LDAP security.
 However, It can be changed to use LDAP server for authentication and tempus to authorize the user based on the authentication.

-To enable LDAP authentication change the value of flag 'authentication-enabled' under 'ldap' in thingsboard.yml to 'true'.
+To enable LDAP authentication change the value of flag 'authentication-enabled' under 'ldap' in tempus.yml to 'true'.
 Other settings under ldap also needs to be changed accordingly to point to the right ldap server, dn etc.

-The corresponding code can be found in class ThingsboardSecurityConfiguration.java and RestAuthenticationProvider.java.
+The corresponding code can be found in class TempusSecurityConfiguration.java and RestAuthenticationProvider.java.
 Please refer the official oracle documentation on how LDAP security has been implemented - [LDAP authentication in Java](https://docs.oracle.com/javase/jndi/tutorial/ldap/security/ldap.html)

 ## SCHEMA MODIFICATION